Correctional Managed Care 301 University Boulevard URCM HIV Pathway; 3060 FM 3514 Galveston, TX 77555-1007

 Program Manager, AETC-UTMB, Texas AHEC East

-Tomiko joined the team during November of 2020 as the program manager for AETC-UTMB.
-Compassion, curiosity, and courage are words that describe Tomiko’s approach to providing service.
-She is responsible for personnel, operational, and financial management to help ensure the delivery of competent, customer-focused, and efficient services for our stakeholders throughout Texas.
-Tomiko will use her extensive grant and project management experience to assist with administrative and functional needs.
+Tomiko Fisher developed an early passion for health disparities while serving as an AmeriCorps volunteer.
+She earned her Bachelor of Science in Biology from the University of Michigan-Ann Arbor and a Master of Business Administration.
+Tomiko’s professional background includes community-based/nonprofit organizations, workforce development programs, educational institutions, and healthcare.
+She joined the Texas AHEC East Program Office during November of 2020 and deems this opportunity as a “marriage” of her love for science and business acumen.
+Compassion, curiosity, and courage are words that describe Tomiko’s approach to assisting medically underserved and rural communities throughout East Texas.
+She is responsible for personnel, operational, and financial management of Texas AHEC East to help ensure the delivery of competent, customer-focused, and efficient services for our stakeholders.
+Tomiko uses her extensive grant and project management experience to assist with administrative and operational needs for UTMB and our regional centers.
 She enjoys Texas’ sunshine and its diverse culture.

 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS).
 Under grant number U1OHA33225 (South Central AIDS Education and Training Center).
 It was awarded to the University of New Mexico.
 No percentage of this project was financed with non-governmental sources.
 This information or content and conclusions are those of the authors and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS, or the U.S. Government.